newchuyalong/libgdx-learning/Project-Setup-Gradle.md

 local.properties           <- Intellij only file, defines android sdk location

 core/
-    build.gradle           <- Gradle build file for core project, no touchy! src/                   <- Source folder for all your game's code
+    build.gradle           <- Gradle build file for core project* src/                   <- Source folder for all your game's code

 desktop/
-    build.gradle           <- Gradle build file for desktop project, no touchy! src/                   <- Source folder for your desktop project, contains Lwjgl launcher class
+    build.gradle           <- Gradle build file for desktop project* src/                   <- Source folder for your desktop project, contains Lwjgl launcher class

 android/
-    build.gradle           <- Gradle build file for android project, no touchy, seriously this time AndroidManifest.xml    <- Android specific config
+    build.gradle           <- Gradle build file for android project* AndroidManifest.xml    <- Android specific config
     assets/                <- contains for your graphics, audio, etc.  Shared with other projects. res/                   <- contains icons for your app and other resources src/                   <- Source folder for your Android project, contains android launcher class

 gwt/
-    build.gradle           <- Gradle build file for the html project, no touchy src/                   <- Source folder for your html project, contains launcher and html definition webapp/                <- War template, on generation the contents are copied to war.
+    build.gradle           <- Gradle build file for the html project* src/                   <- Source folder for your html project, contains launcher and html definition webapp/                <- War template, on generation the contents are copied to war.
 Contains startup url index page and web.xml

 ios/
-    build.gradle           <- Gradle build file for the ios project, no touchy unless masochistic src/                   <- Source folder for your ios project, contains launcher
+    build.gradle           <- Gradle build file for the ios project* src/                   <- Source folder for your ios project, contains launcher
 ```
+* These scripts contain tasks that package natives and distribute your applications on the respective platforms, you can add/maintain these tasks yourself, but only do so if you are familiar with Gradle, and what these tasks are doing, otherwise you will break your project.

 ### What is Gradle?
 [Gradle](http://www.gradle.org/) is a dependency management and build system.